What Happens If I Don't Pay Property Taxes in Connecticut

 Your Right of Redemption In a Tax Foreclosure in Connecticut

-Your Right of Redemption In a Summary Foreclosure
+Redemption Period After a Summary Foreclosure Proceeding

 Does a Mortgage Survive a Tax Sale or Tax Foreclosure in Connecticut?

-Property tax liens almost always have priority over other liens, including mortgage liens and deed of trust liens.
-(For purposes of this discussion, the terms "mortgage" and "deed of trust" are used interchangeably.)
 Because a property tax lien has priority, if your home is sold through a tax sale or tax foreclosure, the sale wipes out any mortgages.
 So, the loan servicer will usually advance money to pay delinquent property taxes to prevent this from happening.
-The servicer will then demand reimbursement from you (the borrower).
+Most mortgages have a clause allowing the lender to then add the amount it paid to your loan balance.
+You'll then have to make repayment arrangements with the servicer.

 The terms of most mortgage contracts require the borrower to stay current on the property taxes.
-If you don't reimburse the servicer for the tax amount it paid, you'll be in default under the terms of the mortgage, and the servicer can foreclose on the home in the same manner as if you had fallen behind in monthly payments.
+If you don't reimburse the servicer for the tax amount it paid, you'll be in default.
+The servicer might then foreclose on the home in the same manner as if you had fallen behind in monthly payments.
+The Connecticut foreclosure process, too, takes a while, and you'll get notified before a foreclosure sale happens.

 Your Servicer Might Set Up an Escrow Account

 After demanding repayment of the amount it paid for the taxes, penalties, plus interest (and assuming you repay this tax debt), your servicer will probably set up an escrow account for the loan.
 Each month, you'll have to pay approximately one-twelfth of the estimated annual cost of property taxes—and perhaps other expenses, like insurance—along with your usual monthly payment of principal and interest.
 This money goes into the escrow account.
-The loan servicer then pays the cost of the taxes and other escrow items on your behalf through the escrow account.

 The downside to having an escrow account is that you'll have to make a bigger payment to the servicer each month.
 On the positive side, having an escrow account saves you from having to come up with a large amount of money when tax bills, and perhaps other bills, are due.